nathan-cairns/CBT/README.md

     |   └── solutions.csv
     └── .gitkeep
 ```
-4. Download the [C-Code-Beautifier](https://github.com/ayonious/C-Code-Beautifier/) library and follow the instructions to create a compiled binary called `C-Code-Beautifier` for your machine.
+4. Download the [C-Code-Beautifier](https://github.com/ayonious/C-Code-Beautifier/) library and follow the instructions to obtain a compiled binary called `C-Code-Beautifier` for your machine.
 You may have to compile directly from the source code if on Windows.
 Once you have an executable, move this to the `lib` directory in the cloned repository (see below).
 ```
 CBT
 └── lib
     ├── C-Code-Beautifier.exe
     └── .gitkeep
 ```
 5. Download [LLVM](http://releases.llvm.org/download.html) and ensure it is callable from your command line.
 For Windows, this will mean adding `LLVM\bin` to your `PATH` and on Linux this will differ.
+To test its callability from the command line, use the command `> clang` and ensure the command is recognized.

 ## Usage